facebook/docusaurus/website/docs/api/misc/eslint-plugin/no-untranslated-text.md

 Enforce text labels in JSX to be wrapped by translate calls.

-When the [i18n feature](../../../i18n/i18n-introduction.md) is used, this rule is to ensure that all strings appearing on the website are being translated, so no string accidentally slips through untranslated.
+When the [i18n feature](../../../i18n/i18n-introduction.md) is used, this rule ensures that all labels appearing on the website are translatable, so no string accidentally slips through untranslated.

 ## Rule Details {#details}